black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 70
 Create two more empty functions named fightSlime and fightBeast.
 These functions will be used in your upcoming cave object.

+# Step 71
+Add a third object to the locations array.
+Give it the same properties as the other two objects.

+Set name to cave.
+Set button text to an array with the strings "Fight slime", "Fight fanged beast", and "Go to town square".
+Set the "button functions" to an array with the variables fightSlime, fightBeast, and goTown.
+Set the text property to "You enter the cave.
+You see some monsters.".